-All: When snapped inside the B-15, the Referee takes a position approximately 5-yards behind the holder, in line with the kicking tee and goal posts.
-The Head Line Judge assumes a normal position at the neutral zone.
+All: When snapped inside the B-15 (except for Try attempts on or inside the B-3), Referee takes a position approximately 5-yards behind the holder, in line with the kicking tee and goal posts.
+The Umpire will favor the vacated Line Judge side while the Head Line Judge assumes normal position at the neutral zone.
 The Line Judge will position on the end line at the inbounds line (hash) near their sideline.

 Referee: Take position behind holder and adjust to be in position to see snap, hold, and path of the kicked ball to goal post.
-Rule on success or failure of field goal attempt passing between the two uprights, with sole responsibility for both uprights When it is obvious a kick will take place and a potential holder and potential kicker are not seven or more yards behind the neutral zone, there is a player aligned within the frame of the snapper, or aligned in the clear path from the snapper to the holder, the R will place an open hand on the chest indicating to the H that Team A is not in a legal scrimmage kick formation.
-Observe defensive linemen over snapper (that is not on the end of the line) and be aware of any illegal action against them.
+Rule on success or failure of field goal attempt passing between the two uprights, with sole responsibility for both uprights When it is obvious a kick will take place and a potential holder and potential kicker are not seven or more yards behind the neutral zone, there is a player aligned within the frame of the snapper, or aligned in the clear path from the snapper to the holder, the R will place an open hand on the chest indicating to the U that Team A is not in a legal scrimmage kick formation.
 From this position observe the motion of the backs within line of vision and cover as usual if a run or pass develops.
 Responsible for sideline coverage if run develops to L vacated side.
 Signal score after being positive that requirements are met.